Facial structures for various notions of positivity and applications to the theory of entanglement: Optimal entanglement witnesses

 If $\phi$ is exposed then $\{\phi\}^{\pr\pr}$ is the ray generated by $\phi$.
 If $\phi$ is indecomposable then it is clear that $\{\phi\}^{\pr\pr}$ has neither completely positive nor completely copositive maps.
 This shows that $\phi$ satisfies both the spanning and co-spanning properties by Propositions \ref{spanning} and \ref{cospanning}. \end{proof}

 It is now clear that decomposable exposed maps do not satisfy the conditions in Theorem \ref{exposed}.
-Now, we turn our attention to decomposable optimal witnesses.
-Even though decomposable maps cannot detect PPT entanglement, it is worth while to study those maps since they have a close relation to the facial structures of the cones $\mathbb D$ and $\mathbb P_1$.
-Let $\phi$ be a decomposable map and denote by $\mathbb D_\phi$ the smallest face of $\mathbb D$ containing $\phi$.
-Note that the completely copositive linear map $\phi^W$ is completely positive if and only if $W$ is of rank one, and we have the relation $\phi^{xy^*}=\phi_{\bar xy^*}$ in this case.
-Therefore, if $\phi$ is an optimal decomposable entanglement witness then the face $\mathbb D\cap \mathbb P_\phi$ of $\mathbb D$ must be of the form $\sigma(0,E_1)$ for a completely entangled subspace $E_1$ of $M_{m\times n}$.
+Even though decomposable maps cannot detect PPT entanglement, it is worthwhile to study those maps since they have a close relation to the facial structures of the cones $\mathbb D$ and $\mathbb P_1$.
+From now on, we suppose that $\phi$ is a decomposable map which is an optimal entanglement witness, and search conditions satisfied by $\phi$.
+To do this, we denote by $\mathbb D_\phi$ the smallest face of $\mathbb D$ containing $\phi$.
+First of all, the face $\mathbb D\cap \mathbb P_\phi$ of $\mathbb D$ has no completely positive maps, and so we see that $\mathbb D\cap \mathbb P_\phi=\sigma(0,E_1)$ for a subspace $E_1$.
+Since a completely copositive map $\phi^W$ is completely positive if and only if $W$ is of rank one, we see that $E_1$ must be completely entangled.
 In particular, $\phi$ must be completely copositive, and of the form